llvm/llvm-project/clang/docs/BoundsSafety.rst

 Internal bounds annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A wide pointer (sometimes known as a “fat” pointer) is a pointer that carries additional bounds information internally (as part of its data).
-The bounds require additional storage space making wide pointers larger than normal pointers, hence the name “wide pointer”.
+A wide pointer (sometimes known as a "fat" pointer) is a pointer that carries additional bounds information internally (as part of its data).
+The bounds require additional storage space making wide pointers larger than normal pointers, hence the name "wide pointer".
 The memory layout of a wide pointer is equivalent to a struct with the pointer, upper bound, and (optionally) lower bound as its fields as shown below.